loomnetwork/loom-sdk-documentation/docs/en/validator.md

 ![Select wallet](/developers/img/validator-management-select-wallet.png)

 > Please note that, for the scope of this tutorial, we're using our Testnet.
-However, the process is similar on Loom Mainnet.
+However, the process is similar on Loom Basechain.

 Depending on your preference, click "Metamask", "Ledger (Legacy)",  "Ledger (via Metamask)"or "Trezor via Metamask".